Cyfraith Hywel: Compensation

-The triad known as the Tri Arberygl Dyn (Three Dangerous wounds of man) specifies three injuries for which‘teyr punt a geyf y nep a archoller y gan y nep ay harchollo’ ‘He who is wounded shall have 3 pounds from him who wounds him’.
+The triad known as the Tri Arberygl Dyn (Three Dangerous wounds of man) specifies three injuries for which'teyr punt a geyf y nep a archoller y gan y nep ay harchollo' 'He who is wounded shall have 3 pounds from him who wounds him'.
 These are; when a man is cut so that the brains can be seen, when a man is pierced so his entrails can be seen, and when one of the four posts of the body (the limbs) are broken.

 The body parts appear to be classed for compensation based on how much use they have in society.
 The higher the use; the higher the compensation cost.
 Loss of hearing, for example, as well as loss of testes and/or penis incur very high redress rates, because their loss will cause either danger or an inability to continue lineage, which was highly important in such a kin-based society.
 The tongue is also particularly high because, as with the ear, it would have formed the primary means of communication for the victim.

 Also notable are the different grades of compensation given to wounds depending on the degree of disfigurement produced by the wounding, with a differentiation between craith ogyfarch; a conspicuous scar which attracts remarks, and craith guiddiedig; a hidden scar which will therefore attract less remarks.
-The craith ogyfarch afforded the most compensation, but the value of the ogyfarch compensation varied according to its noticability.
+The craith ogyfarch afforded the most compensation, but the value of the ogyfarch compensation varied according to its noticeability.
 The three most conspicuous scars are given as those on a face (six score pence), on a hand (sixty pence), and on a foot (thirty pence), whilst a hidden scar is given only four pence.
-The Latin texts A and E ‘make provision for a cloak to cover facial disfigurement’ and front teeth were also accorded a higher value than other teeth.
+The Latin texts A and E 'make provision for a cloak to cover facial disfigurement' and front teeth were also accorded a higher value than other teeth.